-10 best camera apps for iPhone that beat the iOS Camera
+10 best camera apps for your iPhone that beat the iOS Camera

 The best camera you can possibly use is the one that’s always with you, right in your pocket.
 And if the phone in your pocket is an iPhone, you’re lucky to have one of the best mobile cameras around.
 That being said, your iPhone’s Camera app doesn’t give you that much creative control.
 And the better you get at iPhone photography, the more prevalent Camera app’s shortcomings become.

 Thankfully there’s an app for that.
 Ten apps, actually.

 We’ve put together a roundup of ten best camera apps for iPhone that are available on the App Store.
 Whatever your rationale behind using a more advanced camera app, all of them are great tools to have in your arsenal and will help take your photography to the next level.